Expert Interview with Sean Marske: The Future and Rapid Growth of Digital Package Printing

 I work independently as a consultant.
 Regardless of the size and industry of the company, I guide them through the process of implementing an electronic package printing solution that is profitable and successful.
 A professional and entrepreneur with over 30 years of experience in digital printing technologies, products, and applications, I am an expert in digital printing technologies.

-Design'N'Buy: What is one strategy that has helped printers to grow their business post Covid19?
-What is your advice to printers for bifold growth in next 5 years?
+Question: What is one key strategy that has helped print shops grow their business post-COVID-19?
+What advice would you give for achieving exponential growth in the next five years?

 I have observed that Print Service Providers (PSPs) who undertook a proactive strategy of diversification into segments outside of their traditional, primary market base have achieved bottom-line growth in the post-pandemic landscape.